Mondego/SourcererCC/unused-files/readme.md

 #Files' purpose:

+## mergeindexes-cygwin.sh, runnodes-cygwin.sh

+Same as mergeindexes.sh and runnodes.sh but with paths in windows-way.
+May be for running in cygwin, but i don't know what for.

 ## cloneGithub.py

 Someway filters repositories by having license and writtent in java and other strange things with smth named "siva"